gerkenma/Azerbaijani-Unicodification/README.md

 Filter-like approach expanded upon.
 After comparing word to dictionary, each word is analyzed for a before seen 5/4/3 letter pattern.
 The word will undergo any replacements necessary, and then be passed through the frequency list comparison.
 Capitalization is still preserved. ~~Program reports never finding a letter pattern it hasn't seen in training, so suspecting bug.~~ Logic error resolved (or at least improved).
 Program is currently very inefficent.
 Processing requires several minutes (recorded at about 2:20) to complete.
 Will be looking into storing processed lists externally instead of fully recreating each time.
 > Result: ~~0.83943~~ 0.85174

+**Attempt #7:** Two and Three Line Context
+Completed dictionary to file processing, drastically reducing run time of program.
+All text processing is now saved to CSV files and read back.
+If CSV files are not present, program will simply redo the processing.
+Attempted incorporating multi-line comparisons for context.
+Processing time begam impossibly large, and could not devise way to reduce efficiently.
+All necessary code was migrated to a single file, documented appropriately, and removed from program functionality.
+> Result: No submission